MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementclientgetplayercombinedinfoasync.md

 ## Remarks

-If successful, call [PFAccountManagementClientGetPlayerCombinedInfoGetResult](pfaccountmanagementclientgetplayercombinedinfogetresult.md) to get the result.
+When the asynchronous task is complete, call [PFAccountManagementClientGetPlayerCombinedInfoGetResultSize](pfaccountmanagementclientgetplayercombinedinfogetresultsize.md) and [PFAccountManagementClientGetPlayerCombinedInfoGetResult](pfaccountmanagementclientgetplayercombinedinfogetresult.md) to get the result.

 ## Requirements